Elsa d'Esterre-Keeling

 Elsa d'Esterre-Keeling (born Elizabeth Henrietta Keeling; 16 November 1857 – 13 January 1935) was an Irish-born novelist, translator and teacher.

 Early life

 She was born in Dublin to John Keeling and Adelaide Eleonore Hughes.
 Her father was sentenced to prison when she was quite young and remained absent from her family.
-She, along with her mother and three sisters, moved to Germany in 1874.
+She, along with her mother and three sisters, moved to the German Empire in 1874.
 In Germany she continued her education and did translation work for the British Legation in Stuttgart and the British Consulate General in Frankfurt.

 Career

 Keeling moved to Britain in the 1880s, where she became a school teacher and eventually opened her own school, Danvers College.
 At this time she also began her career as a writer and adopted the pen-name Elsa D'Esterre-Keeling, producing a series of novels and short stories that were published in London during the 1880s and 1890s.
 She also translated works from German, such as Friedrich von Bodenstedt's translation of the Persian poetry of Mirza Shafi Vazeh.